plumvillage/oracles/verses.rst

 .. [#] The Tempest 5.1: Prospero.
 He has compassion on those who, at Caliban's instigation, conspired to kill him.
 .. [#] Romeo and Juliet 2.3: Friar Laurence.
 He speaks of "herbs, plants, stones, and their true qualities."
 .. [#] Romeo and Juliet 1.4: Mercutio.
 This follows Romeo's interruption on his depiction of Queen Mab, who tempts men and women with desires in their sleep.
-.. [#] Hamlet 2.2: Hamlet.
+.. [#] Hamlet, Prince of Denmark 2.2: Hamlet.
 In conversation with Guildenstern he sees Denmark as a prison, but recognizes that this it the product of his own thinking.
 .. [#] Romeo and Juliet 2.2: Juliet.
 She sees the illusory nature of the world of name and form.
 .. [#] The Tempest 5.1: Prospero.
 .. [#] The Merchant of Venice 2.6: Jessica.
-.. [#] Twelfth Night 2.3: Clown.
+.. [#] Twelfth Night 2.3: Feste.
-.. [#] Twelfth Night 2.3: Clown.
+.. [#] Twelfth Night 2.3: Feste.
 .. [#] Sonnet 18.
 .. [#] Twelfth Night 1.3: Sir Toby Belch.
 .. [#] The Tempest 1.2: Prospero.
 .. [#] King Lear 4.1: Gloucester.
-.. [#] Hamlet 5.2: Hamlet.
+.. [#] Hamlet, Prince of Denmark 5.2: Hamlet.
 .. [#] King Lear 4.1: Gloucester.
 .. [#] Sonnet 4.
 .. [#] The Tempest 3.1: Ferdinand.